-2. The general oral examination should be conducted immediately after the successful completion of the written examination and well before the final examination.
+General oral examination: The dissertation proposal defense meeting may be considered the general oral examination, and may also involve further exploration and clarification of issues raised in the written portion of the examination.
+The general oral examination should be conducted immediately after the successful completion of the written examination and well before the final examination.
 At least one complete semester (preferably more than one) must intervene between the general oral and final examinations.
 The two examinations thus cannot be taken either in the same semester or in consecutive semesters.
+Although the written portion of the examination does not require approval in advance by the Graduate School, the oral portion, however, does require such approval.
+Arrangements for the oral examination must be made by application to the Graduate School at least one week in advance of the examination.
 Successful completion of the oral examination requires unanimous support of the student's advisory committee.
 If the general oral examination is failed, a re-examination may be given on recommendation of the committee and approval by the dean of the Graduate School.
 Further examinations require exceptional circumstances and approval by the Graduate Council.